 CPfrequencesmobiles@arcep.fr September 23, 2022

-Re: “Réponse à la consultation publique “Preparing the Future of Mobile Networks”
+Re: Réponse à la consultation publique “Preparing the Future of Mobile Networks”

-Dear ARCEP,
+Dear Arcep,

-IEEE 802 LAN/MAN Standards Committee (LMSC) thanks ARCEP for issuing the consultation and the opportunity to provide feedback on “Preparing the future of mobile networks”.
+IEEE 802 LAN/MAN Standards Committee (LMSC) thanks Arcep for issuing the consultation and the opportunity to provide feedback on “Preparing the future of mobile networks”.
 The Consultation is an important mechanism for soliciting feedback that will provide the ARCEP with the information necessary.

 IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
 We also produce standards for wired ethernet networks, and technologies produced by implementers of our standards are critical for all networked applications today.